Here's how to replace spark plugs

 This is a good project for new DIYers

-You can use compressed air to blow the area clean, and/or a cleaner/degreaser spray and shop towels to loosen and remove any gunk around the spark plug.
-Be sure to wear eye protection if you'll be using compressed air or a spray cleaner.
+You can use compressed air to blow the area clean and/or a cleaner/degreaser spray and shop towels to loosen and remove any gunk around the spark plug.
+Be sure to wear eye protection if you're using compressed air or a spray cleaner.

 Turn the spark plug counterclockwise until it comes free.

-Even though you cleaned around the spark plug thoroughly before beginning, take care not to knock any previously unseen debris into the now-open hole into your engine's interior.
+Even though you cleaned around the spark plug thoroughly before beginning, take care not to knock any previously unseen debris into the now-open hole of your engine's interior.

 If any adjustment is needed, gently open or close the gap until the tool just fits at the correct gap (which should be specified in your owner's manual).

 With the gap verified, carefully insert the plug into the open hole by hand.
-If your spark plug isn't factory treated with anti-seize, you can rub a small drop of anti-seize lubricant on the spark plug thread so it doesn't lock up from the heat.
+If recommended by the manufacturer you can rub a small drop of anti-seize lubricant on the spark plug thread so it doesn't lock up from the heat.
 Gently start screwing the plug in with a clockwise rotation, ensuring the threads are properly mated.